Welcome to today's edition of the Rush 24-7 podcast.

 It's a parody site.

-It's been running around.
+And it's been running around.

-This story's been running around since 2008.
+This story has been running around since 2008.

 And it's one of those things that, you know, it works because it has an element of truth in it.

-The man who achieved global fame for his theory that the whole earth is a single organism now believes that we can only hope that the earth will take care of itself in the face of completely unpredictable climate change.
+The man who achieved global fame for his theory that the whole Earth is a single organism now believes that we can only hope that the Earth will take care of itself in the face of completely unpredictable climate change.

-He said that while the Earth's future was utterly uncertain, mankind was not aware it had pulled the trigger on global warming as it built its civilizations.
+Interviewed by the BBC today, presenter John Humphreys, videos of which can be seen at the website, he said that while the Earth's future was utterly uncertain, mankind was not aware it had pulled the trigger on global warming as it built its civilizations.

 What is more, he predicts the Earth's climate will not conveniently comply with the models of modern climate scientists.

-He said, Look, he's 90 years old now, this guy, Professor Lovelock.
+He said, look, he's 90 years old now, this guy, Professor Lovelock.

-Whether the planet saves itself or not, he argues all we can do is enjoy life while we can.
+Whether the planet saves itself or not, he argues, all we can do is enjoy life while we can.

-We can't save the planet too late.
+We can't save the planet.

 So there's a global warming story that is for real.